Medications and Breastfeeding

 Here are a few resources that LLL USA Leaders and the families we serve have found helpful.
 Many are also used by medical doctors and pharmacists for assisting their patients.

-LactMed is a website database and mobile app of the same name maintained by the US National Library of Medicine (NLM) at the National Institutes of Health (NIH).
+LactMed is a website database maintained by the US National Library of Medicine (NLM) at the National Institutes of Health (NIH).
 Both the online database and mobile app include information on the levels of substances in breast milk and infant blood and the possible adverse effects in the nursing infant.
 Suggested therapeutic alternatives to those drugs are provided, where appropriate.
 All data come from scientific literature, and entries are fully referenced.
 A peer review panel reviews the data for scientific validity and currency.

 InfantRisk is a hotline, website, and mobile app that are published and maintained by Dr. Thomas Hale, a registered pharmacist, and his team at the Texas Tech University Health Sciences Center.